tikv/tikv/docs/reference/tools/pd-control.md

 - `disable-namespace-relocation` is used to disable Region relocation to the store of its namespace.
 When you set it to `true`, PD does not move Regions to stores where they belong to.

 - `use-region-storage` is used to enable or disable Region metadata storage in PD.
-When you set it to `true`, the metadata of PD Regions will be saved to the Region Meta-Storage, a seperate storage engine.
-This solves the potential performance issue with BlotDB (backend of etcd) that may occur if the stored metadata has reached a GB level.
-Metadata is synchonized across multiple PD servers and eventally consistency is guranteed through Raft.
+When you set it to `true`, the metadata of PD Regions will be saved to the Region Meta-Storage, a separate storage engine.
+This solves the potential performance issue with BoltDB (backend of etcd) that may occur if the stored metadata has reached a GB level.
+Metadata is synchronized across multiple PD servers and eventually consistency is guaranteed through Raft.
 The default value is `true`.

    > **Note:**
    >